Spring Cleaning for Your Budget: 9 Strategies for Organizing Your Finances

 9. Consider Your Insurance Needs

-My brother’s apartment recently burned down, and he lost almost everything.
-He’s 32, and believe it or not, the exact same thing happened when he was 20!
+My brother’s apartment burned down at 32 years old, and he lost almost everything.
+Believe it or not, the exact same thing happened when he was 20!
 (Neither fire was his fault, by the way.)

 While upsetting, the second fire was far less financially devastating because he had renter’s insurance.
 The insurance company paid for food and a hotel while he looked for a new place to live and gave him $10,000 to replace items lost in the fire.